interface360/xh-demystify-mulesoft-mcp/README.md

 ### Step 4
 - Click Edit Config and it will open a Finder or Windows Explorer
 ### Step 5
-- Open the claude_dekstop_config.json to any text edito
+- Open the claude_dekstop_config.json to any text editor
 ### Step 6
 - Add the folowing config
--

--
+### Step 7
+- Let's restart the Claude App.

+# Now what?
+Lets test the Claude and run the Scenario.
+### Scenario 1:
+- Ask Claude or Cursor the following:
+`Check how many APIs are in my Design Center.`
+### Scenario 2:
+- Ask Claude or Cursor to verify if there's an existing API Governance:
+`Do I have Governance Profile created?`
+### Scenario 1:
+- Ask Claude or Cursor to check if are there any API that use the API Governance Profile `List the APIs attached to that profile.`

+`

+Okay,